Is this the Hingerty Homeland?

 Kippaghingergill also boasts a quarry.
 It can't be accessed via the road with the townland sign.
 To get to the quarry head back to the Coomhola Bridge and turn sharp left onto a series of unnamed local roads.
 Probably best to simply put Flynn Brothers Stonemasons Ltd Kippaghingergill into Google maps and follow the directions!

-Maybe you too could have a stone floor featuring Kippaghingergill stone in your sunroom just like SH has in his Cork home!
+Maybe you too could have a stone floor featuring Kippaghingergill stone in your sunroom just like SHingerty has in his Cork home!

 Leave a Comment or send me an Email